-Prerequisites: Successful completion of Human Growth and Development (COUC 502), Multicultural Counseling (COUC 504), Professional, Ethical & Legal Issues in Counseling (COSC 501), and Counseling Theories & Techniques (COSC 505); successful completion of Gate 2; 3.0 GPA; background check clearance; professional liability insurance through the American Counseling Association or American School Counseling Association.
+Successful completion of Human Growth and Development (COUC 502), Multicultural Counseling (COUC 504), Professional, Ethical & Legal Issues in Counseling (COSC 501), Counseling Theories & Techniques (COSC 505), Theories of Counseling (COSC 510), and Structured Groups (COSC 512); successful completion of Gate 2 (COSC 500); successful completion of Gate 2.5 (COSC 513 zero credit practicum application course); 3.0 GPA; complete background check clearances; negative Tuberculosis results (TB), and professional liability insurance through the American School Counseling Association student for professional membership.

 School Site: One placement in an elementary or secondary (middle or high) school setting.

-Site Supervisor: A licensed counselor such as a Licensed Professional Counselor, Licensed Clinical Social Worker, or Licensed Marriage Family Therapist, Licensed School Social Worker, Licensed School Psychologist, etc. currently working in a counseling setting and who has at least three years of counseling experience and training in counselor supervision.
+Site Supervisor: A Licensed School Counselor currently working in a counseling setting and who has at least three years of counseling experience and training in counselor supervision.

 - Successful completion of COSC 513 Gate 2.5 /Practicum Application

-- A minimum of a master’s degree in counseling or a related profession with equivalent qualifications
+- Hold a minimum of a master’s degree in counseling or a related profession with equivalent qualifications

-- A minimum of three years of professional experience in counseling
+- Have a minimum of three years of professional experience in the counseling profession

 - Currently working in a counseling setting